SpinoniRaffaele/tech-notes/azure fundamentals/03 Cost management, Governance, Monitoring.md

 Azure policy comes with predefined policies and initiatives

 **Resource Lock**
-A mechanism that prevents resources from being deleted or changed, it can be applied to resources, resource groups or subscription.
+A mechanism that prevents resources from being deleted or changed, it can be applied to resources, resource groups or subscription (not on management group level).
 They are inherited.
 - Delete lock: it's still possible to modify the resource
 - readOnly lock: no changes allowed
 These locks cannot be overridden, even the owner of the resource must delete the lock to be able to delete the resource.